ymlai87416/CarND-Capstone/README.md

 ### Project setup

-This project use Docker to develop and hence it is recommended to run this project inside a docker container.
+This project uses Docker to develop and hence it is recommended to run this project inside a Docker container.

 #### System requirement